ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 If you want to look at real Kotlin code, you can check out [Aster](https://github.com/ihateblueb/aster-kt), or [this blog's backend](https://github.com/ihateblueb/remlitblog), or a variety of other open source Kotlin projects on [GitHub](https://github.com/search?q=language%3AKotlin&type=repositories) or [Codeberg](https://codeberg.org/explore/repos?q=&language=Kotlin).

-A lot more could be said throughout this entire post, but I plan to write more in depth about specific Kotlin features in the future.
-There's a lot to talk about!

 ## Footnotes